Read Full Statement

 The tuition for the Jazz Institute is $1500*.
 This includes all instruction, housing, meals, and transportation in Brevard.
 Each participant is responsible for travel to and from Brevard.

 A non-refundable reservation deposit of $500 is due within 2 weeks of acceptance.
-The balance of the fee is due by May 15, 2020.

 *Tuition waived for Teaching / Resident Assistants.
 (A non-refundable enrollment fee of $300 is due within 2 weeks of acceptance.)